tomshaffner/PiThermalCam/index.md

 - Portable battery with output ~ 3 Amps
 - Screen for the Raspberry Pi

 If you're going to be walking around your house, or outside it, you'll want some way to see the camera output live.
-As such, you'll probably need a portable battery for the device and, if you're not going to stream the video over your WIFI (or your pi will go outside of internet range), you'll want a screen to attach to the Pi.
+As such, you'll probably need a portable battery for the device and, if you're not going to stream the video over your Wifi, you'll want a screen to attach to the Pi.

 I went with the Wifi option so I can't speak to screens, but I'd imagine any of the many Pi-specific screens would be fine for this.

-On the battery, the Pi 4 draws around 3 Amps so you'd want any backup battery you have which can feed a USB-C connection with 3 Amps.
+On the battery, the Pi 4 draws around 3 Amps so you'd want any backup battery which can feed a USB-C connection with ~3 Amps.
 I had a battery I use for my phone while traveling that worked great.
-You could try one with less power than this; just be aware that even if it runs it might be a bit slower.
+You could try one with less power than this; just be aware that it might run a bit slower.

 [_Back to Table of Contents_](#contents)
 ## Hardware Setup